SEND Information Report 2024

 Arrangements for supporting students with SEND through times of transition

-• Year 6-7 transition planning begins early, usually when the parents of the student attend the open evening in September.
-The Assistant SENDco and the Year 7 Transition LSA will liaise with primary school SENDco’s and will attend reviews during Year 6 if possible.
+• Year 6-7 transition planning begins early, usually when the parents of the student attend the Open Evening in September.
+The Deputy SENDco and the Year 7 Transition LSA will liaise with primary school SENDco’s and will attend reviews during Year 6 if possible.
 For students with the highest level of need, and particularly for those with ASC, a number of additional visits will be planned.
-The Year 7 SEND team will visit the pupil at their primary school and then the pupil will visit Poole High School during the Summer term, as many times as necessary to achieve the confidence required for transition in September.
-During the COVID-19 pandemic, these visits may be conducted virtually.
+The Year 7 SEND team will visit the pupil at their primary school and then the pupil will visit Poole High School during the summer term, as many times as necessary to achieve the confidence required for transition in September.

 • KS3 to KS4: The SENDco and the Assistant SENDco attend the Year 9 Options Evening and are available to talk to the parents of students with SEND.
 They are also happy to arrange additional meetings and liaise with other staff to ensure that the students are placed on courses best suited to their needs (within the constraints of the curriculum on offer).
 SEND students are spoken to individually about their choices and then with parents if necessary.

 • To FE: The students who leave us for FE colleges at the end of Year 11 may also need support.
-We arrange for them to visit the college, with an LSA to support them, to meet the new support team and familiarise themselves with the college.
 The college will contact the SENDco if the student declares a SEND on their application form.
 We share our information on the student’s SEND and access arrangements for exams where applicable.

 • Careers advice: We work closely with the careers advisor in school to ensure that they know which students have SEND and may need additional support, with applications for example.
 The careers advisor attends the Year 9, 10, 11 and Sixth Form Annual Reviews for the students with an ECHP.